Takushiro Hattori: Early life

 Takushiro Hattori was born on January 2, 1901, in Tsuruoka, a city in the Japanese prefecture of Yamagata.
 Upon completing his education at the Imperial Military Academy in 1922, he enrolled in the Japanese Army War College from which he graduated in 1930.
 In 1935, he traveled to Africa, where he acted as the Japanese military's observer during the Italian invasion of Ethiopia.
 After returning to Japan, he joined the Army General Staff Office and was placed in charge of mobilization.

 By the late 1930s, Hattori was promoted to lieutenant-colonel and became head of the Kwantung Army's Operations Section.
 In that capacity, he served as one of the driving forces behind the events that triggered the unsuccessful Battle of Khalkhin Gol against the Soviet Union.

 World War II

 Upon his promotion to colonel and chief of the operations section of the Army General Staff in 1941, Hattori played a key role in planning the Japanese conquest of Western territories during the early years of the Pacific War.
 In December 1942, he briefly resigned from that position and became Secretary to the Minister of the Army, Tojo, who was at the same time the Prime Minister.
-In October 1943, Hattori returned to the Army General Staff to reassume his prior position as chief of operations and planned the Operation Ichigo.
+In October 1943, Hattori returned to the Army General Staff to reassume his prior position as chief of operations and planned Operation Ichigo.
 He subsequently remained in this position until a conflict with the Army's Military Affairs Bureau resulted in his transfer to a regimental command in China.